thassanai/scripts/README.md

 # scripts
-Please consider on my script.
-Some scripts may useful for you.
+Please consider on my scripts.
+Some scripts may be useful for you.